killickster/Rook-App/server/README.md

-To get this server working you need to get a mongodb database and the key associated with it and also create a file which contains this key.
+To get this server working you need to get a mongodb database and obtain the url key associated with it.

-To do this create a .env file with the following two variables;
+To use this key you will need to create a .env file with the following two variables;

 ![Alt text](./readme-photos/enviornment.png)